-Even if it is three months of rain, water cannot be stored because there is insufficient storage space to store the rainwater.
+If it rains for three months, water cannot be stored because there is insufficient storage space to store the rainwater.

 5. Risk of contamination:

-If not protected with care, rain may be contaminated.
-It can cause many health problems, especially when water is treated without treating waterborne diseases.
+If not protected with care, rain may be contaminated and it can cause many health problems, especially when water is treated without treating waterborne diseases.

 6. Cleaning and Maintenance:

-Storage facilities must sometimes be cleaned and maintained.
-The underground water tank is not easy to clean, and the dam is costly to maintain.
+Storage facilities must be cleaned and maintained, the underground water tank is not easy to clean, and the dam is costly to maintain.